apache/geode-native/examples/cpp/transaction/README.md

     $ ./startserver.sh
     ```

 3. Execute `cpp-transaction`.
-Expect the following output:
+The output will show the cache and region creation, up to five rolled back transactions, and finally the commit of the transaction if the maximum of five rollback were not executed.
+For example:

     ```bash
     $ ./cpp-transaction